szilvia-csernus/expense-app/README.md

 As per the requirement of the Rotterdam Finance Team, the app does not retain any end-user or expense data.
 The database only stores the required data of churches/organisations that are required to send the generated documents.

+Email authentication / registration has purposefully not been implemented in order to make the user experience as smooth as possible.
+This requirement was stronger than the potential risk of unauthenticated usage, however, this risk is reviewed periodically.

+---

+# Feedback

+We welcome any feedback you may have!
+Please send your message to [this email](mailto:benches.dory_0b@icloud.com)!

+---

+# Collaboration

+We welcome new contributors!
+If you have the time and courage to improve this app or have other suggestions, please reach out to us on [this email](mailto:benches.dory_0b@icloud.com)!

 ---